LibreCAD/docs/guides/completion.rst

 .. include:: /inclFiles/notice.rst

-.. _printing-guide:
+.. _complete&print:

 Completing and Printing
 =======================

-Completed drawings are normally printed to scale and include a border and title block, although printing without regard for scale or a border can be useful for sketches, drafts, exporting, and so on.
-LibreCAD also has the ability to print drawings across several pages using *tiled printing*, allowing a large format page to be printed on smaller paper.  *"Printing"* a drawing can also include exporting the file to a pdf or saving it as a bitmapped image.
+Completed drawings are normally printed to scale and include a border and title block, although printing without regard for scale or a border can be useful for sketches, drafts, exporting to a bitmapped image, and so on.
+LibreCAD also has the ability to print drawings across several pages using *tiled printing*, allowing a large format page to be printed on smaller paper.  *"Printing"* a drawing also includes exporting the drawing to a pdf or saving it as a bitmapped image.

 Preparing a drawing and making it ready for printing includes a few steps:

-    - Finalizing the page size and drawing scale.
+    - Finalizing the page size and drawing scale,
-    - Adjusting the dimensions.
+    - Adjusting the dimensions, and
-    - Adding page border and title block (if required).
+    - if required, adding page border and title block.

 .. admonition:: Tip - Using Border and Title Blocks